SachaTending/gdmodloader/docs/index.rst

-Welcome to gd.modloader's documentation!
+Welcome to gdmodloader's documentation!
 ========================================

-gd.modloader is a modern, easy to use, feature-rich, ModLoader for Geometry Dash.
+gdmodloader is a modern, easy to use, feature-rich, ModLoader for Geometry Dash.

 **Features:**